Frequently Asked Questions

 A:

-Yes, my work is primarily remote.
-Ongoing coaching allows for consistent oversight, early course correction, and practical guidance before small issues become costly ones.
+Yes, my work is increasingly remote.
+Ongoing training and coaching allows for consistent oversight, early course correction, and practical guidance before small issues become costly ones.

 Q: Do you help other professionals too?